Believe women: Joe Biden sexual assault allegation

 In April 2020, a number of politicians and commentators discussed the Joe Biden sexual assault allegation in relation to the "Believe women" slogan.
 Representative Alexandria Ocasio-Cortez criticized what she regarded as a lack of integrity relating to the issue: "If we again want to have integrity, you can't say, you know — both believe women, support all of this, until it inconveniences you, until it inconveniences us."
 The National Review criticized what it considered to be Biden's hypocrisy in "his demand that Americans must believe women as a matter of unwavering reflex" during the Kavanaugh nomination.
 The editors said, "we hope that this incident has taught Biden that his previous approach toward accusations of sexual assault was dangerous, illiberal, and ultimately untenable."
 On the other hand, Senator Kirsten Gillibrand stood by Biden and remarked, "When we say 'believe women', it's for this explicit intention of making sure there's space for all women to come forward to speak their truth, to be heard.
 And in this allegation, that is what Tara Reade has done."

 Use in media

-On September 28, 2018, the dating app Bumble took out a full-page advertisement in The New York Times saying simply, "Believe women".
+On September 28, 2018, Bumble took out a full-page advertisement in The New York Times saying simply, "Believe women".